 Once you complete your order you should receive your game within minutes via email.
 THe game arrives in a high resolution PDF.
 I recommend you print on card stock for a more durable product, some even choose to laminate so they will have the game for years to come.
 No physical product is mailed.

 If you do not see your download in your email, please check in your junk folder before contacting me.
 Often, depending on how your email is set up, this is the culprit.
-If it is not in your junk folder contact me at [email protected] The other reason this happens is because the email address was written wrong on the order.
+If it is not in your junk folder contact me at email@example.com.
+The other reason this happens is because you accidently typed email address was wrong on the order.
 I will check and resend.